oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    2. The claim name, or key, as it would be used in a regular JWT payload.
 It MUST be a string and MUST NOT be `_sd`, `...`, or a claim name existing in the object as a non-selectively disclosable claim.
    3. The claim value, as it would be used in a regular JWT payload.
 The value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, null, and objects.
  * JSON-encode the array, producing an UTF-8 string.
- * base64url-encode the byte representation of the UTF-8 string, producing a US-ASCII [@!RFC20] string.
+ * base64url-encode the byte representation of the UTF-8 string.
 This string is the Disclosure.

-The order is decided based on the readability considerations: salts would have a constant length within the SD-JWT, claim names would be around the same length all the time, and claim values would vary in size, potentially being large objects.
+Note: The order was decided based on readability considerations: salts have a constant length within the SD-JWT, claim names would be around the same length all the time, and claim values would vary in size, potentially being large objects.